 To manage multiple trips and to use PC*MILER route options and features for each trip, you must build a trip using a sequence like the one below.
-It calculates mileage for a trip with multiple stops, optimizes the stop sequence to get the most efficient route:
+It calculates mileage for a trip with multiple stops, and it optimizes the stop sequence to get the most efficient route:

 1. Open a connection to the engine (PCMSOpenServer).